makeruniverse/docs/docs/makerblog/blog.md

-Tiny reflections on what we learned about maker teams that got things right.
+Tiny observations on what we learned about maker teams that got things right.

 ## 2024